 - The Haunting of Hill House at Netflix.
 Timothy Hutton stars in this 10-episode adaptation of Shirley Jackson’s novel.

-- Sabrina the Teenage Witch at Netflix.
+- The Chilling Adventures of Sabrina the Teenage Witch at Netflix.
 This spin-off from The CW’s Riverdale goes much darker.
 Series order (20 eps!).

 - American Horror Story at FX.
 Joan Collins toplines the newest season of Ryan Murphy’s successful franchise which promises a return to the tone of AHS: Coven.